Thomas McIntosh (politician): Later political career

-In 1967, McIntosh broke with the party hierarchy by supporting Mayor James H.J.
-Tate's re-election bid, instead of the party organization's preferred candidate of Alexander Hemphill.
+In 1967, McIntosh broke with the party hierarchy by supporting Mayor James Tate's re-election bid, instead of the party organization's preferred candidate of Alexander Hemphill.
 His support of Tate cost him the organization's endorsement in the Democratic primary that year, but he was re-nominated anyway.
 In the general election, he was easily re-elected, defeating Republican Wilbur C. Bowers with 59% of the vote.
 In 1968, McIntosh became chairman of the council's Appropriations Committee.
 By 1970, he was considered, along with George X. Schwartz and Paul D'Ortona, to be one of the "triumvirate" that controlled City Council.

 He was easily re-nominated for a fourth term in 1971, but faced an unexpectedly tight race as the mayoral candidacy of Frank Rizzo scrambled voters' loyalties.
 He lost the general election to Republican Ethel D. Allen, and was the only Democrat on the council to lose that year.
 After his defeat, McIntosh worked for the Rizzo administration as the director of the Office of Consumer Affairs.
-He continued in that office under Mayor William J. Green, III, then became head of the Philadelphia Housing Authority in 1978.
+He continued in that office under Mayor William J. Green III, then became head of the Philadelphia Housing Authority in 1978.
 He later worked as a legislative liaison at the Philadelphia Parking Authority and remained active in government as a consultant well into his eighties.
 McIntosh died on October 4, 2005, at the age of 84 after a brief illness.
 After a funeral at Holy Trinity Bethlehem Presbyterian Church, he was buried at Ivy Hill Cemetery in Philadelphia.